Each trial starts with the Start-up phase. So how can we help you during this initial stage?

 Trial Protocol / CIP Development

-The protocol is the go-to document for your cardiovascular trial.
+The trial protocol is the go-to document for your cardiovascular trial.

-It expands on the main research question and contains all the necessary information, like study rationale and objective, clinical trial design and population, main parameters/endpoints and risk-analysis.
+It expands on the main research question and contains all the necessary information: i.e. study rationale and objective, clinical trial design and population, main parameters/endpoints and risk-analysis.

 We’re experienced in writing protocols for IP trials and developing clinical investigation plans (CIP) for MD trials.

 We also handle the submission for approval to the accredited medical research ethics committee.

 Need help writing your trial protocol or clinical investigation plan?Yes please!

 To include patients in your cardiology trial, they have to give informed consent (IC).